Feeling hangry? Why we get angry when we are hungry

 - Share

 It's one thing to feel a bit hungry before dinner, but another to feel so famished that it affects your mood.
-If you've ever felt irritable and overreacted to minor issues when you've not eaten, you may well have experienced being 'hangry' - feeling angry when hungry.
+If you've ever felt irritable and overreacted to minor issues when you've not eaten, you may well have been 'hangry' - feeling angry when hungry.
 But why do we get this when we crave food and what can we do to avoid it?

 In this article: